PeteGabriel/interpreter_in_go/README.md

 ![diagram](https://i.imgur.com/oo9UNwR.png)

-We can see below an high level representation of the flow for parsing an expression, the most complicated type of parsing in our interpreter.
+We can see above an high level representation of the flow for parsing an expression, the most complicated type of parsing in our interpreter.
 Because of recursivity we don't need many lines for each parsing function.